Night of the Living Dead (1968) Revisited

 One may interpret what happens at the end of Night of the Living Dead as purely accidental.
 Such a reading has been popular as it holds that the shooter kills Ben, the protagonist who had managed to survive the night, because the search party mistook Ben for a zombie.
 That would have been an interesting turn of events, but that theory makes no sense.
 Instead, the film’s ending is a sad social commentary by George A. Romero.

-When the all-white search party, the police and a group of civilian men, appears with dogs and firearms the next morning, they should have had two objectives: to help survivors and to put down any remaining zombies.
-Yet, after telling the police chief that he hears movement in the house, a member of the party who is dressed in plain clothes sees Ben, a Black man, in the window of a house.
-He alerts the others.
-They are close enough to the house to tell a zombie from a living person.
+When the all-white search party appears with dogs and firearms the next morning, they should have had two objectives: to help survivors and put down any remaining zombies.
+Yet, a man dressed in plain clothes tells the leader—a man wearing a badge, presumably the police chief or sheriff—that he hears movement in the house they are approaching.
+Then, they see Ben, a Black man, inside the house.
+Ben is at the window, and the party is close enough to tell a zombie from a living person.

-Oddly, they fail to move in closer to get a better look at Ben just to be sure.
-No one in the party calls out to Ben to see if he would respond by calling back out to them or by giving some signal that he is alive, not one of the undead.
+Oddly, they fail to move closer to get a better look at Ben just to be sure.
+No one in the party calls out to Ben to see if he would respond by calling back out to them or giving some signal that he is alive, not one of the undead.
 Furthermore, Ben is holding a rifle and is prepared to shoot, which is something a zombie would not do.
-The search party should know that, just as they have already figured out that it takes a shot to the head to put down a zombie.
-A living human would fare no better.
+By then, the search party had put down enough zombies to know that the behavior of zombies was vastly different from “living humans.”
+These men would have known that not even an exhausted or wounded “normal” person moves like a zombie, and they had already figured out that it took a shot to the head to put down a zombie.
+Of course, a living human would fare no better.

-Now, imagine Ben’s inevitable sense of uncertainty and mixed emotions upon seeing these men approaching.
+Imagine Ben’s inevitable uncertainty and mixed emotions upon seeing these men approaching.
 They are supposed to be there to help, but their appearance is reminiscent of white lynch mobs historically claiming unfortunate Black victims in the United States.

-Shortly thereafter, the search party uses meat hooks to toss Ben’s body away as if his life never mattered to them.
+Shortly after shooting Ben, the search party gives no second thought about whether they have made a mistake.
+They use meat hooks to toss his body away as if his life never mattered to them.
 After adding him to the pile of zombified bodies they had put down, they set the pile ablaze.
 That evokes images of the lynchings that occurred during the nadir of race relations.
-Sometimes, after murdering Black people, racist whites watched human bonfires for entertainment and took photos for keepsakes.
+Sometimes, after murdering Black people, racist whites watched human bonfires for entertainment and took photos as keepsakes.
 Often, the all-white police force either participated or looked the other way.
 Black lives did not matter.

 Even if Ben had survived to tell his story, would these white men have believed him or falsely accused him of murdering the innocent white people in the house?
 Ben is the only Black character in the story.
 Even the zombies are white.

 When Black creatives and viewers (including the author of this article) have tried to hold this discussion in the past, some of their white peers typically cut them off, not allowing them to explain their reasoning.
-Either their white peers could not fathom that Ben’s death could have been anything other than an accident, or they simply refused to accept any other possibility.
+Either their white peers could not fathom that Ben’s death could have been anything other than an accident, or they simply refused to accept any other interpretation.
+They are free to disagree, but refusing to acknowledge the possibility is unacceptable.

 It does not matter that Romero stated that he simply cast the best actor who auditioned for the role of Ben and did not fully grasp the social impact the film could make at first.
 Writers, story analysts, and viewers understand that not all social content is intentional.
 It is often psychological and so natural to the story that it manages to come out anyway.
 Considering the modern civil rights era in American history, the timing of the film’s release was not purely coincidental.